FayFrost107/Thermal_Fertility_Meta-Analysis/README.md

 NB: We have removed the study HUM251 in this uploaded analysis, hence the _excHUM251 extensions to many named files.

-  The code for each analysis initially loads the datafile "Survival pproject all pairwise.es.csv" containing the effect sizes.
+  The code for each analysis initially loads the datafile containing the effect sizes:

+"Survival pproject all pairwise.es.csv"

   Then a specific subset of the data is taken depending which analysis you are performing i.e. only reproduction effect sizes are taken in the "reproduction_meta-analysis_excHUM251.r" file.

+  The datafile

+"Species_Classifications.csv"

+is called to enure that all species classifications are accurate.

   Depending on which analysis you are performing the specific phylogentic tree is loaded.
 This will be one of the three trees
    - all_long_excHUM251_tree.nex